noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 \figalt{Boxplot}{/assets/pages/datascience/exploratory_da_cdf.png}

 The plot tells us (just like the quartiles already indicated) that most of the survey participates earn a lot less than 10Mio.
 Dollars.
 Removing outliers is a very controversial topic.
-Usually it is always a good practice to try to understand the source of outliers and to consult a domain expert to decide whether or not to remove them.
+Usually it is always good practice to try to understand the source of outliers and to consult a domain expert to decide whether or not to remove them.
 In this workshop we want to show the pitfalls when working with real data, but we also want to pragmatically clean the data to practice some data wrangling.
 So let us assume that it is very unusual for a software developer to earn more than 1Mio per year but to be sure, let us also check all entries where `ConvertedCompYear` exceeds 1Mio.
 We leave this as an exercise.

 \exercise{
     Filter `df` for entries where `ConvertedCompYear` exceeds 1Mio and have a look at the remaining data rows.